 If we add more complex exponentials to our signal, then we simply add more spectral lines to its frequency-domain representation.
 Eventually, if we add enough complex exponentials (possibly an infinite number), we can create any signal that we might want.
 This includes signals that do not look very sinusoidal, like square waves and sawtooth waves.
-We will use this result for periodic signals in this laboratory assignment.
+We will use this result for periodic signals in this laboratory.
+Though we will not study it here, it is also possible to create non-periodic and finite-length signals from sums of complex exponentials1.